jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 Encircle Language Spec,
 2009-04-20

-You'd have to integrate tooltips into the diagram, e.g. to explain what to do with an access connector.
+You'd might integrate tooltips into the diagram, e.g. to explain what to do with an access connector.

 JJ